 Organizations with mature planning processes, in our case the fictional ACME & Co., will begin with a consensus forecast generated via collaborative meetings and cross-functional Sales and Operations Planning (S&OP) sessions involving sales, marketing, finance, and operations.
 The final forecast, including assumptions and notes from each department, is maintained in Anaplan for access to real-time changes and updates visible to everyone involved in the planning process.
 This forecast is then ‘married’ with open sales orders in the production planning model, used daily by production planners.

 Using a customizable, dynamic algorithm, we’ve developed the Anaplan “backend” to compare forecasted weekly volume with actual sales order data and to choose the greater of the two.
 It also accounts for on-hand inventory, including safety stock, and WIP as it determines and prioritizes the true production requirement.
 The production planner can flex demand figures against available machines and run what-if scenarios to create multiple, comparable versions of the Anaplan-generated production schedule based on current conditions outlined above.
 Because it always uses real-time data, the production schedule can be run and published as frequently as is required by the business.

 Organizations can perform true modeling and scenario planning by leveraging Anaplan’s capability to create and recommend production schedules by analyzing resource availability and capacity and demand.
 Anaplan arrives at a different “best fit” according to resource availability, including displaying an “overcapacity” error if demand exceeds capacity.

 The model also provides the added flexibility of integrating subsequent processes, gaining full visibility to the supply chain.
-For example, the Packing Schedule and Warehouse Labor & Inventory (not detailed here) schedules are always synchronized with changes made by the Production Planner.
+For example, the packing schedule and warehouse labor and inventory (not detailed here) schedules are always synchronized with changes made by the production planner.

 Detailed Design View — Production Planning Solution